Pramoth-Raj/Projects/Research_paper_analysis/README.md

 ## Performance Metrics

-_Update the table with actual performance results._

----

 ### Publishability Classifier

 The train data for clustering had 150 papers all of with were used to extract features to create the scatter plot.